 All of these conditions lead to poor outcomes during or after transplantation.

 Nearly all donated livers come from size- and ABO-matched brain-dead (deceased), heart-beating donors.
-Prospective tissue typing and HLA matching are not always required.
-ABO-incompatible liver transplants have been transplanted successfully in children < 2 yr; in older children and adults, these transplants are not used because there is a high risk of rejection and bile duct damage (ductopenia) with cholestasis, which requires retransplantation.
+Prospective tissue typing and human leukocyte antigen (HLA) matching are not always required.
+ABO-incompatible liver transplants have been transplanted successfully in children < 2 years; in older children and adults, these transplants are not used because there is a high risk of rejection and bile duct damage (ductopenia) with cholestasis, which requires retransplantation.

 Annually, about 250 transplants come from living donors, who can live without their right lobe (in adult-to-adult transplantation) or the lateral segment of their left lobe (in adult-to-child transplantation).
 Advantages of living donation for the recipient include shorter waiting times and shorter cold ischemic times for explanted organs, largely because transplantation can be scheduled to optimize the patient’s condition.
 Disadvantages to the donor include mortality risk of 1/600 to 700 (compared with 1/3300 in living-donor kidney transplantation) and complications (especially bile leakage) in up to one fourth.
 Clinicians must make every effort to prevent psychologic coercion of donors.